aws/aws-eks-best-practices/content/security/docs/pods.md

 ...
 ```

 In both the _audit_ and _warn_ modes, the pod restrictions do not prevent violating pods from being created and started.
-However, in these modes audit annotations and warnings are triggered, respectively, when pods, as well as objects that create pods, contain podSpecs with violations, as seen below.
+However, in these modes audit annotations on API server audit log events and warnings to API server clients, such as _kubectl_, are triggered, respectively, when pods, as well as objects that create pods, contain podSpecs with violations.
+A `kubectl` _Warning_ message is seen below.

 ```bash
 Warning: would violate PodSecurity "restricted:latest": allowPrivilegeEscalation != false (container "test" must set securityContext.allowPrivilegeEscalation=false), unrestricted capabilities (container "test" must set securityContext.capabilities.drop=["ALL"]), runAsNonRoot != true (pod or container "test" must set securityContext.runAsNonRoot=true), seccompProfile (pod or container "test" must set securityContext.seccompProfile.type to "RuntimeDefault" or "Localhost")